Suyash-001/Mastermind---mini-game/README.md

 # Mastermind - Mini Game
-A simple two-player Mastermind game built with Python.
+A simple two-player mini game built with Python.

 ## 📌 Game Overview
 Mastermind is a code-breaking game where Player 1 sets a secret code, and Player 2 tries to guess it.
 The game provides hints after each guess to help Player 2 get closer to the correct answer.